Grease 2: Home media

+Laserdisc Extended Play by Paramount Home Video.

+On September 17, 2002 it was released on DVD for the first time.
+June 10, 2003 (Widescreen Collection) it was re-released on DVD in Widescreen Letterbox format for the first time, 2004, November 6, 2006, August 5, 2008 (I Love the 80's Edition with changed artwork for Maxwell Caulfield and Michelle Pfeiffer on the cover), January 1, 2023, by Paramount Home Media Distribution.
+On March 12, 2013, Grease and Grease 2 were packaged together in a double feature DVD set from Warner Home Video.

+In 2018 Grease 2 was released on Blu-ray for the first time.
+In connection with the film's 40th anniversary of Grease, Paramount released Grease on 4K Ultra HD Blu-ray, Blu-ray and DVD on April 24, 2018. along with Grease 2 and Grease Live! in Collectors Steelbox Edition.

+On June 7, 2022 in connection with the film's 40th anniversary of Grease 2, Paramont released Grease 2 in Steelbox Edition by Paramount Home Entertainment.

+The Steelbox Edition has artistic, stylized renders of Michael Carrington (Maxwell Caulfield) and Stephanie Zinone (Michelle Pfeiffer) against a glossy light-blue background for the front cover.
+The back cover features a dramatic, white lightning streak design, incorporating a small image of "The Cool Rider" on his motorcycle (from "Who's That Guy?" scene).
+Similar to the artistic, stylized renders of Danny Zuko (John Travolta) and Sandy Olsson (Olivia Newton-John) that was used for the 40th anniversary 4K Ultra HD+Blu-Ray+Digital version of Grease four years earlier.

 Remakes

-The film's screenplay was adapted in the Kannada (South India) feature film Premaloka, starring Ravichandran and Juhi Chawla, released in 1987, which went on to become a blockbuster.
+The film's screenplay was adapted in the Indian feature film Premaloka, starring Ravichandran and Juhi Chawla, released in 1987, which went on to become a blockbuster.

 Plans for a third film

 In 2003, Olivia Newton-John confirmed that a second sequel was being developed.
 "They're writing it, and we'll see what happens.
 If the script looks good, I'll do it.
 But I haven't seen the script, and it has to be cleverly done."
-Newton-John died in 2022 before any such script was completed.
+Newton-John died in 2022.

 In 2008, it was reported that Paramount was planning a new sequel to Grease that would debut straight to DVD.
 However, the project never came to fruition.

 In 2019, it was announced that a prequel to the original film entitled Summer Lovin with John August attached to write the screenplay was in the works at Paramount.

 Stage musical

 The film was later adapted into a musical, Cool Rider, with the script re-written and modified for the stage.